ueaner/drag-3fg/README.md

 #### For GNOME users

 GNOME users will need to install the Window Gestures Shell Extension.
 Once installed, you'll be able to change the finger number for swipe gestures from your settings.
 You can get it from either the [GNOME Extensions website](https://extensions.gnome.org/extension/6343/window-gestures/) or the [GitHub repository](https://github.com/amarullz/windowgestures).
+Once installed, disable all three finger gestures.

 #### For `libinput-gestures` (if needed)